-Dr. Pinhas Ben-Tzvi is currently an Assistant Professor in the Department of Mechanical and Aerospace Engineering and the founding Director of the Robotics and Mechatronics Laboratory at the George Washington University (GWU).
+Dr. Pinhas Ben-Tzvi is an Associate Professor of Mechanical and Aerospace Engineering and the founding Director of the Robotics and Mechatronics Laboratory at the George Washington University (GWU).
 He received the B.S. degree (Summa Cum Laude) in Mechanical Engineering from the Technion -- Israel Institute of Technology in 2000 and the M.S. and Ph.D. degrees in Mechanical Engineering from the University of Toronto, in 2004 and 2008, respectively.
 Before joining University of Toronto in 2002, he was an R&D engineer at General Electric Medical Systems Company developing medical diagnostic robotic and mechatronic systems.
 Dr. Ben-Tzvi's current research interests are in robotics & autonomous systems, mechatronics, dynamic systems and control, mechanism/machine design and system integration, and novel sensors and actuators.
 Examples of applications of his research include autonomous mobile robot mobility and manipulation and modular & reconfigurable mobile robotics for search & rescue, environment monitoring, and defense; active dynamic continuum robotic tails for robust dynamic stabilization and agile maneuvering of mobile robots on rough terrain; autonomous unmanned aerial vehicle (UAV) launch and recovery from naval vessels; haptics devices and upper-extremity exoskeletons for tele-operation and rehabilitation therapy; advanced medical devices and robotic systems for precision surgery; and novel smart sensors and actuators for biomedical applications.
-He has authored and co-authored more than 60 peer-reviewed journal articles and refereed papers in conference proceedings and is the inventor of 5 US patents and a Canadian patent.
+He has authored and co-authored more than 65 peer-reviewed journal articles and refereed papers in conference proceedings and is the inventor of 5 US patents and a Canadian patent.
 He is the recipient of the 2013 GW SEAS Outstanding Young Researcher Award and the 2013 GW SEAS Outstanding Young Teacher Award, as well as several other honors and awards including best paper awards and is active in the professional community, such as organizing conferences and workshops.
 Dr. Ben-Tzvi is the Associate Editor for the Int'l Journal of Control, Automation and Systems and an Associate Editor for IEEE ICRA 2013.
 Dr. Ben-Tzvi is a senior member of IEEE and a member of ASME.

 For further inquiries, please contact the Lab Director: